 When Does the Flavored Tobacco Ordinance Go Into Effect?

 The ordinance took effect on June 19, 2018, and enforcement began on January 1, 2019.
 Tobacco retailers who continue to sell flavored tobacco products place themselves at risk of receiving a fine and/or having their tobacco retailer license suspended.

 A flavored tobacco product is any nicotine or tobacco product, including but not limited to smokeless/chew, cigarettes, cigars, cigarillos, vape liquid (used in e-cigarettes), and hookah tobacco, that contains an aroma and/or flavor, such as menthol, mint, fruit, spice, sweet, or a food or drink product (i.e. Pancake or Cherry Slush).
 Click the link below to see examples of flavored tobacco products, and feel free to contact the Tobacco Prevention Program at (650) 573-3777 or firstname.lastname@example.org if you have any questions about products that aren’t included in the example.

 Areas of the County Affected by the Flavored Tobacco Restrictions

 San Mateo County’s flavored tobacco ordinance affects tobacco retailers operating in unincorporated areas.
 A map of these areas can be found below.

-The Town of Portola Valley and City of Half Moon Bay have also adopted flavored tobacco ordinances.
-Like tobacco retailers operating in unincorporated areas, tobacco retailers in Portola Valley (as of January 1, 2019) and Half Moon Bay (as of April 1, 2019) will be prohibited from selling any flavored tobacco products in their retail stores.
+The Town of Portola Valley, City of Half Moon Bay, and City of San Carlos have also adopted flavored tobacco ordinances.
+Like tobacco retailers operating in unincorporated areas, tobacco retailers in Portola Valley (as of January 1, 2019), Half Moon Bay (as of April 1, 2019), and San Carlos (as of October 8, 2019) will be prohibited from selling any flavored tobacco products in their retail stores.